isomerpages/gb-assist/pages/solutionrepo/solution1131.md

 ---
-title: BOTG Version 1.0 - Standard
+title: COVID-19 Support AI Face Recognition Temperature Screening Attendance and Visitor Management System Version 2.0 Package B (Per Bundle x 2)
 permalink: /productivity-solutions-grant/solutionrepo/solution1131
 ---

 #### Description

-Booking On The Go (BOTG) is a holistic CRM platform which caters to businesses that provide hair, beauty and wellness services.
-A simple yet effective tool that streamlines day-to-day operations and appointment booking through cost-effective technology solutions.
-BOTG will be the bridge that connects beauty retailers with their clientele, with the aim of providing them with the most fuss-free appointment booking experience possible.
+The solution is an innovative access control system with in-built high-end facial recognition and non-contact temperature detection technology.
+It can be used to track attendance and manage visitors, or door access or standalone for temperature tracking with alarm when abnormal temperature detected.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Antscolony_20200064_Annex_3_Revised_CR_wef_7_Sept_2020v2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Vue_Tech_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria